MicrosoftDocs/nav-content/dynamics-nav-app/ui-troubleshoot-self-signup.md

 ---
-title: Ways to Troubleshoot or Work Around Issues with Self-Service Sign-Up | Microsoft Docs
+title: Ways to Troubleshoot or Work Around Issues with Self-Service Sign-Up
 description: Learn about the most common reasons why you may not be able to complete the signup to Dynamics 365 for Financials, and ways to work around them.
 services: project-madeira
 documentationcenter: ''